Cloud Lake, Florida

 Cloud Lake is a town in Palm Beach County, Florida, United States.
 It is part of the Miami metropolitan area of South Florida.
 As of the 2020 US census, the town had a population of 134 residents.

 History

 The Town of Cloud Lake was platted in 1935, and incorporated in 1948; it was built largely by the efforts of twin brothers Karl and Kenyon Riddle, the former of whom served as the city manager and superintendent of public works of West Palm Beach in the 1920s.
 The name is derived from Seminole Chief Yaholoochee, meaning "The Cloud".

 Geography

-The approximate coordinates for the Town of Cloud Lake is located at (26.675043, –80.073351).

 The town is bounded by Glen Ridge to the west and the south, State Road 80 to the north, and Interstate 95 to the east.
 According to the United States Census Bureau, the town has a total area of 0.1 sqmi, all land.

 The town is situated adjacent to Glen Ridge and West Palm Beach and is located near the Palm Beach International Airport.